-PITB Organizes E-procurement Training For Judicial Magistrates - UrduPoint
+PITB Organizes E-Procurement Training For Judicial Magistrates - UrduPoint

+Punjab Information Technology Board (PITB), in collaboration with the Punjab Procurement Regulatory Authority (PPRA), conducted e-Procurement orientation and training session for Judicial Magistrates (Senior Civil Judges) at the Punjab Judicial Academy

-LAHORE, (UrduPoint / Pakistan Point News - 24th Mar, 2025) Punjab Information Technology board (PITB), in collaboration with the Punjab Procurement Regulatory Authority (PPRA), on Monday conducted e-Procurement orientation and training session for Judicial Magistrates (Senior Civil Judges) at the Punjab Judicial academy.
+LAHORE (UrduPoint / Pakistan Point News - 24th Mar, 2025) Punjab Information Technology Board (PITB), in collaboration with the Punjab Procurement Regulatory Authority (PPRA), conducted e-Procurement orientation and training session for Judicial Magistrates (Senior Civil Judges) at the Punjab Judicial Academy.

 The session featured a comprehensive briefing on the PPRA legal framework by MD PPRA Waqar Azim, followed by an interactive discussion.
 The PITB e-Procurement team provided an in-depth orientation of the system, offering hands-on training on its various modules.
 The training concluded with a Q&A session, ensuring participants gained practical insights into the digital procurement process.